shameenakoodan/InterviewPreperation-Shameena/README.md

 - Efficiency and effectivenes -evrything should be easy to use.

 ## CI/CD
-### What
+### <em>What</em>
-    CI/CD is the process of continous integration and continous delivery and continous deployment.
+- CI/CD is the process of continous integration and continous delivery and continous deployment.
-    This is the process where where we automate the development and deployment.
+- This is the process where where we automate the development and deployment.

-### How
+### <em>How</em>
-    We use Jenkins so that any time we make a push to the github it will be affected in the deployed application
+- We use Jenkins so that any time we make a push to the github it will be affected in the deployed application

-### Benefits
+### <em>Benefits</em>
-    * Allows to integrate small pieces of code which is inturn more manageable
+- Allows to integrate small pieces of code which is inturn more manageable
-    * Faster release of applications because for the every sprint a smaller version of application is available
+- Faster release of applications because for the every sprint a smaller version of application is available
-    * Easy maintenance
+- Easy maintenance

 ## Jenkins
-### What
+### <em>What</em>
-    Jenkins is a tool used to setup CI/CD using pipelines.
-With jenkins the code is pulled from a repository like github.
-Any push to the github repository runs the application with new changes.
+- Jenkins is a tool used to setup CI/CD using pipelines.
+- With jenkins the code is pulled from a repository like github.
+- Any push to the github repository runs the application with new changes.

-### How
+### <em>How</em>
-    Created a pipeline to automate a node js application where the code is pulled from the git hub repo.
+- Created a pipeline to automate a node js application where the code is pulled from the git hub repo.

-### Benefits
+### <em>Benefits</em>
-    * It can be easily installed
+- It can be easily installed
-    * It can be used on different platforms
+- It can be used on different platforms
-    * It automates all integration work.
+- It automates all integration work.
-    * It helps in saving time and money over the project lifecycle.
+- It helps in saving time and money over the project lifecycle.

 ## Provisioning
-### What
+### <em>What</em>
-    Provisioning allows to automatically install software and its dependencies in a virtual environment like virtual box or vmware
+- Provisioning allows to automatically install software and its dependencies in a virtual environment like virtuasl box or vmware
-### How
+### <em>How</em>
-    We have a node application that requires a mongodb connection.
+- We have a node application that requires a mongodb connection.
-    Created an application environment with node in it and used bash to provision it Created a environemt for mongo and used bash to provision it.
+- Created an application environment with node in it and used bash to provision it
+- Created a environemt for mongo and used bash to provision it.
 And these both are linked

-### Benefits
+### <em>Benefits</em>
-    * The problem of it works in your system and not mine is solved because applications are run on VM's
+- The problem of it works in your system and not mine is solved because applications are run on VM's

 ## OOP